LIP-Computing/tutorial-oscli/docs/lxd.md

 +-----------+---------+-----------------------+-----------------------------------------------+-----------+-----------+
 ```

-You new container `mycont-02` is running, while the old container had been stoped.
+Your new container `mycont-02` is running, while the old container had been stoped.

 To copy the authorized_keys present in the host into the container you can issue: